MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Update-MgApplication.md

     - `[DisplayName <String>]`: Display name for this policy.
     - `[DeletedDateTime <DateTime?>]`:
     - `[Id <String>]`: Read-only.
   - `[IdentifierUris <String[]>]`: The URIs that identify the application within its Azure AD tenant, or within a verified custom domain if the application is multi-tenant.
-For more information see Application Objects and Service Principal Objects.
+For more information, see Application Objects and Service Principal Objects.
 The any operator is required for filter expressions on multi-valued properties.
 Not nullable.
   - `[Info <IMicrosoftGraphInformationalUrl>]`: informationalUrl
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[LogoUrl <String>]`: CDN URL to the application's logo, Read-only.